puppetlabs/relay-rfcs/content/0000-container-entrypoints/rfc.md

   code.
 It is not.
 It runs directly in a user-controlled environment without any separation from its delegate process.
 For example, the delegate process might directly read or manipulate the memory of the entrypointer.
+* Conversely, if our own code is insecure, we introduce a potential attack vector to users' containers.
 * We recognize that this may make compatibility with operating systems and architectures other than Linux/amd64 more difficult in the future, but we have no near- or medium-term plans for this.
+* Although we expect our injection strategy to be broadly compatible with existing Linux containers, we anticipate a small subset of containers will not successfully run under our injected supervisor process.
+We will have to monitor this and fix it on a per-occurrence basis.

 ## Success criteria